-The Supervisory Board's composition is based on the Board's guiding principle that diversity of thought, expertise, background, competences and interpersonal styles, thus including but not limited to gender diversity, is a prerequisite for effective supervision and, by extension, long-term value creation.
+The Supervisory Board's composition is based on the Board's guiding principle that diversity of thought, expertise, background, competences and interpersonal styles, thus including but not limited to gender diversity, is a prerequisite for effective supervision and, by extension, for long-term value creation.
+In line with its diversity policy, ABN AMRO is striving to meet the gender target of 30% for the Supervisory Board.
 Gender diversity within the Supervisory Board of ABN AMRO is currently 29%.
-When vacancies arise, ABN AMRO Group will give due consideration to any applicable gender requirements in its search to find suitable new members who meet the fit and proper requirements under the Dutch Financial Markets Supervision Act.
-Collectively the members have expertise in retail and private banking, commercial banking, corporate & institutional banking, investment banking, risk management, P&L line management, strategy formulation and execution, cultural and other change management, IT, digitalisation, innovation, economics, remuneration and human resources management, sustainability and corporate social responsibility, legal and compliance matters, the development of products and services, and experience in the key markets in which the bank is active.
-The Supervisory Board has one financial expert (CPA/RA), in accordance with the formal definition and requirement, and two highly experienced bankers with a combined total of 60 years of broad and deep banking experience across all key areas of domestic and international banking.
+When vacancies arise, ABN AMRO Group will give due consideration to any applicable gender requirements in its search to find suitable new members meeting the fit and proper requirements stipulated in the Dutch Financial Markets Supervision Act.
+Collectively the members have expertise in retail and private banking, commercial banking, corporate & institutional banking, investment banking, risk management, P&L line management, strategy formulation and execution, cultural and other change management, IT, digitalisation, innovation, economics, remuneration and human resources management, sustainability and corporate social responsibility, legal and compliance matters and the development of products and services, and experience in the key markets in which the bank is active.
+The Supervisory Board has one financial expert (CPA/RA), in accordance with the formal definition and requirements, and two highly experienced bankers with a combined total of 60 years of broad and deep banking experience across all key areas of domestic and international banking.